New Play Development at Queens Theatre

 New American Voices Submission Policies

 Queens Theatre is committed to providing opportunities for all writers, regardless of age or experience.
 We do not require that a writer has representation, or that scripts are submitted through an agent.
-However, we only accept submission of plays which respond directly to our Mission Statement, below.
-Additionally, each season, the type of plays we are looking for is subject to change.
-That is particularly true at this moment in time, as we are not sure when the theatre will reopen.
+However, we only accept submission of plays which respond directly to our NAV Series intentions and values.
+At this moment in time, we are not sure when the Theatre will reopen for onsite, indoor performances.
+Any submission will be considered for a Virtual Reading, an outdoor performance at Queens Theatre in 2021, or an indoor Reading or Performance when the Theatre reopens.

 New American Voices Mission Statement

-NAV accepts submissions of unpublished plays, giving preference to unproduced work by writers of color and other underrepresented voices.
+NAV accepts submissions of unpublished plays, giving preference to unproduced work by underrepresented voices.
 We are particularly interested in plays which reflect contemporary issues from various perspectives including race, culture, language, disability, nationality and gender.
-We accept full-length plays only - at least 70 minutes.
-Currently, we are looking for plays with small casts (2-4) and solo shows.
-No children's shows, and please, one play per writer during each submission window.
-We are not considering musical submissions at this time.
-Until Queens Theatre reopens, selected plays will receive a Virtual Play Reading.
+We accept full-length plays only, at least 70 minutes.
+Currently, we are looking for plays with small casts (2-4), solo shows and cabaret acts.
+No childrens shows, and please, one play per writer.

-Email a letter of inquiry, synopsis, cast breakdown, resume and production history to Director of New Play Development Rob Urbinati at firstname.lastname@example.org.
-In the subject line, please include the following: “NAV Submission,” and the title of the play.
-Please do not send unsolicited scripts.
+Email a letter of inquiry, synopsis, cast breakdown, resume and developmental/production history to Director of New Play Development Rob Urbinati at email@example.com.
+In the subject line, please include the following: “NAV Submission” and the title of the play.
+Please do not send scripts in this first step.
 Page samples may be requested following an email inquiry.
-For solo shows where the writer is also the performer, a video recording of selections from the play will be requested.
+For solo shows or cabaret act where the writer is also the performer, a video recording of selections from the play will also be requested.